mikaylaedwards/academic-kickstart-1/content/author/admin/_index.md

 I'm a recent graduate of Stanford University (2019), where I studied Management Science & Engineering.

-I enjoy constructing datasets using unstructured data and unconventional sources.
-I made this site to share the projects I'm working on and what I've learned in the process.
-I am interested in machine learning systems, open source development, and DevOps for data science.
+I am interested in tooling to build production machine learning systems, including model serialization, versioning, and deployment.
+I currently work primarily in python and pyspark.

-I work in both R & Python (depending on the task) and like to go back and forth when convenient.
-I built this site using R blogdown, and the source code can be found on my GitHub.
+Note: The projects on this site are a bit outdated (in terms of the work that I currently do) and don't reflect the current tooling I use.
+However, I think it does show the passion I have for this field and my committment to continuous learning in whatever I do.
+I love open-source development and sharing the projects I have worked on.
+More recent examples of my work are on my Github.